-The pcWRT is the newest wireless router from the US-based manufacturer which comes as a significant upgrade over its predecessor in terms of hardware: the first device was a single band AC300-class router (stuck on the 802.11n standard), while the second gen pcWRT is a dual-band 802.11ac AC1200-class router that can better take advantage of the OpenWRT-based software.
+The pcWRT is the second wireless router from the US-based manufacturer which comes as a significant upgrade over its predecessor in terms of hardware: the first device was a single band AC300-class router (stuck on the 802.11n standard), while the second gen pcWRT is a dual-band 802.11ac AC1200-class router that can better take advantage of the OpenWRT-based software.

 |pcWRT Dual-Band Router|

-Surely, almost every other wireless router features some form of Parental Controls (basic or more advanced), but the pcWRT goes a few steps forward and allows the user to block ads globally on every connected device, block proxies, VPNs and the TOR browser (even if installed on a USB flash drive), set filters and schedules and a lot more.
+Surely, almost every other wireless router features some form of Parental Controls (some are basic, others more advanced), but the pcWRT goes a few steps forward and allows the user to block ads globally on every connected device, block proxies, VPNs and the TOR browser (even if installed on a USB flash drive), set filters and schedules and a lot more.
 Surely, all these will sound great for any parent that is concerned that their children may access websites not suitable for their age, but at the same time, a high degree of customization usually indicates a less user friendly interface.
 That being said, let’s have a look and see how does the pcWRT fare in terms of wireless performance and if it has managed to deliver a balanced user experience.

 The advent of the WiFi mesh systems with their Applesque designs have made a permanent mark into how the audience perceives the networking hardware and it has ensured that these once ominous and industrial-looking devices can be living room friendly (and not hidden in a cabinet).
 Surely, this has also created a more clear demarcation line between the traditional router (which is usually more feature-rich, but it is often seen as more difficult to configure) and the WiFi mesh systems that seem to value simplicity and user-friendliness above a large number of features and because of that these devices usually end up with a more limited amount of configuration available.
 The pcWRT has preferred the traditional design, so it sports a rectangular body with four antennas rising from around the case (two on the left and two on the right) thus giving the router an arachnoid shape.